Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 All columns report 0 missing values, which is typically unusual, but this signifies that it was completely filled in by DataCamp.

-'date_added' column was standardised into the format 'YYYY-MM-01'.
+'date_added' column was standardised into the format 'YYYY-MM-DD'.
 The dataset also has unique identifiers for each record and no redundancy.

 Summary: